 Non-monetary items that are measured at fair value in a foreign currency are translated into functional currency at the exchange rate when fair value is determined.

-All foreign exchange gains and losses are presented in the Statement of Profit and Loss.
+All foreign exchange gains and losses are presented in the statement of profit and loss.

-4. Revenue recognition
+4 Revenue recognition

-Revenue is recognised when (or as) the Company satisfies a performance obligation by transferring a promised good or service to a customer based on the 5 step approach as set out in Ind AS 115 (detailed below).
+Revenue is recognised when (or as) the Company satisfies a performance obligation by transferring a promised good or service to a customer based on the five step approach as set out in Ind AS 115 (detailed below).

 When (or as) a performance obligation is satisfied, the Company recognizes as revenue the amount of the transaction price (excluding estimates of variable consideration) that is allocated to that performance obligation.